Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

 \subsection{Training and Baking}

 Our method is composed of two main stages.
 First, we optimize an implicit representation of $k$ surfaces and their appearances.
 Then, we fine-tune resolution-bounded neural textures over their explicit (meshes) representation.
+Our hyperparameters are robust, ensuring consistent performance across all scenes and datasets.
 In the following, we describe both phases in detail.